Chikayo-k/the-hair-experts/TEST.md

 # CSS Validator Test

-All the css file are passed
+All the css files have passed.

 **base.css**